 We support concepts that incentivize the growth of domestic aquaculture and new technologies that improve the practices that producers employ in aquaculture production.

 A request for proposal process is implemented to encourage researchers to submit study outlines that meet SAA priorities.
 The RFP process begins in December of each year, with projects chosen and researchers notified the following March.
-To submit a project, keep an eye out for the 2025 Request for Proposals.
+To request an RFP be sent, please provide your contact information.